The 6 Factors of Your Ultimate Potential — Humanity’s Missing Yard Stick (UHD Part 4)

 Someone once told me, six months after receiving a sales award, that when you press a button you expect a cookie.
 No one wants to wait six months to get their cookie.
 This comment resonated with me.
 It is like the junk mail we get in our mailboxes and email inboxes.
 If it wasn’t lucrative and profitable, people wouldn’t do it.
 Therefore, those annoying buttons do indeed deliver cookies, they just aren’t coming from me.

-When it comes to 3 billion people fighting for 1 billion jobs (from the book 3 Billion New Capitalists), you are not just competing with people your same age or even those who happen to share your birthday.
+When it comes to 3 billion people fighting for the 1 billion jobs (from the book 3 Billion New Capitalists,) you are not just competing with people your same age or even those who happen to share your birthday.
 If you are 42 and the other candidate is 31, you indeed have an advantage over them in age.
 However, the benefit of UP-1 can disappear quite quickly because it does not reveal what has happened during that “extra time.”

 UP-2: Experience & Maturity